Preparing for LASIK

 Have you opted to join the millions who have chosen laser vision correction in order to enjoy improved vision?
 Congratulations!
 Read on to learn how to prepare for your laser vision correction surgery.

-Stop wearing your contact lenses.
-Contact lenses can distort the shape of your cornea, which could lead to incorrect measurements, and thus affect your vision correction outcome.
-If you wear contact lenses, you will need to be prepared to stop wearing them (or switch them out for your glasses) for up to a couple of weeks prior to your LASIK vision correction.
+Certain types of contact lenses can distort the shape of your cornea, which could lead to incorrect measurements, and thus affect your vision correction outcome.
+If you wear contact lenses, you will need to be prepared to stop wearing them (or switch them out for your glasses) for anywhere from one day up to a couple of weeks prior to your LASIK vision correction.

 If you follow these simple guidelines, you will be well prepared for your laser vision correction surgery.
 Remember to contact your LASIK provider with any questions or concerns leading up to your vision correction surgery.